ibm-cloud-docs/watsonx-code-assistant/overview.md

 {{site.data.keyword.attribute-definition-list}}

-# About IBM watsonx Code Assistant
+# About IBM {{site.data.keyword.wca_full_notm}}
 {: #overview}

-Watsonx Code Assistant facilitates writing code smartly and securely.
+{{site.data.keyword.wca_full}} facilitates writing code smartly and securely.
 {: shortdesc}

-Whether it's converting your IBM Z COBOL into Java, or generating Red Hat Anisble code from your own prompts, watsonx Code Assistant serves as the brains behind your programming interface to generate reliable and accurate code.
+Whether it's converting your IBM Z COBOL into Java, or generating Red Hat Anisble code from your own prompts, {{site.data.keyword.wca_full_notm}} serves as the brains behind your programming interface to generate reliable and accurate code.

-Watsonx Code Assistant is a solution that uses generative AI to accelerate code generation and increase developer productivity.
-Purpose-built for targeted use cases, watsonx Code Assistant uses AI to support modernization and automation.
+{{site.data.keyword.wca_full_notm}} is a solution that uses generative AI to accelerate code generation and increase developer productivity.
+Purpose-built for targeted use cases, {{site.data.keyword.wca_full_notm}} uses AI to support modernization and automation.

-Watsonx Code Assistant provides pre-trained models based on specific programming languages to ensure trust and efficiency for accurate code generation.
-With watsonx Code Assistant, you can customize the underlying models to ensure that output is grounded in your organization's best practices, while providing visibility into the potential origin of generated code.
+{{site.data.keyword.wca_full_notm}} provides pre-trained models based on specific programming languages to ensure trust and efficiency for accurate code generation.
+And with {{site.data.keyword.wcaal_full}}, you can customize the underlying models to ensure that output is grounded in your organization's best practices, while providing visibility into the potential origin of generated code.